AntoineZen/CSEL1/report/project.rst

 	:duty: Current duty cycle (read/write, read only in auto mode)
 	:mode: Current working mode, auto or manual
-	:temp: Current CPU termperature.
+	:temp: Current CPU temperature.

-The kerenel module will uses the following data structre to handle its internal state:
+The kernel module will uses the following data structure to handle its internal state:

 .. code-block:: c